Canon 80D vs Panasonic GH5s

 |Panasonic G2« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic G2|

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 80D and the GH5s are recent models that feature in their makers' current product line-up.
 The 80D replaced the earlier Canon 70D, while the GH5s does not have a direct predecessor.

 Review summary: Canon 80D vs Panasonic GH5s

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 80D or the Panasonic GH5s – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.